Parma Violets

 Parma Violets are a British violet-flavoured tablet confectionery manufactured by the Derbyshire company Swizzels Matlow, named after the Parma violet variety of the flower.
 The sweets are hard, biconcave discs, similar to the Fizzers product from the same company but without their fizziness.
 Swizzels Matlow have also released a line of Giant Parma Violets.

 Ingredients include sugar, stearic acid, modified starch, glucose syrup, and anthocyanin.

 Precursors

 The petals of violets have long been used in herbalism for their medicinal properties, even mentioned by Dioscorides.
 "Violet tablets", sugary lozenges flavoured with violets, were made before 1620.
-During the 18th century, crushed violet petals, rosewater, and sugar were combined to make an early type of confectionery known as flower pastry.
+During the eighteenth century, crushed violet petals, rosewater, and sugar were combined to make an early type of confectionery known as flower pastry.
 These could be used for flavouring a cake, or moulded into pastils and eaten as sweets.
 In the Edwardian era, violet-flavoured chocolate and liquor were used to relieve sickness.